nandani537/MLProject/README.md

 ## End to End Machine Learning Project
-# Nandani's Machine Learning Portfolio
+# Nandani's Machine Learning

-Welcome to my machine learning portfolio!
+Welcome to my machine learning project!
 This repository showcases my end-to-end machine learning project using CatBoost, Python, and Flask, with a focus on data preprocessing, model training, and deployment.

-# ML Project Portfolio
+# ML Project

-Welcome to my machine learning project portfolio!
+Welcome to my machine learning project !
 This repository contains a machine learning pipeline using CatBoost for model training, Flask for deployment, and a variety of utility modules for error handling and logging.

 ## 📋 Project Sections